 We visited the Heaven Tree, among the largest spruce trees in the valley, and admired the vast garden of hanging mosses it presented.
 This tree is definitely one of the park’s star attractions.

 Then we walked down to the Randy Stoltmann Commemorative Grove, home to several massive specimens.
 We felt immense pride in following in Randy’s footsteps, as we have done on many hikes.
-He also lived on Vancouver’s North Shore, as we do, and spent hours in the forests we have walked.
+He also lived on Vancouver’s North Shore, as Doug still does, and spent hours in the forests we have explored together there.

 That Carmanah survives well would likely mean a great deal satisfaction for him, I imagine, but Randy Stoltmann left us long before his time.